aj3705/access-webapi-with-bearer-token/README.md

    Initialized empty Git repository in C:/RetailApi/.git/
    ```

-Stage application files: Type the followng command in your command shell
+**Stage application files:** type the followng command in your command shell

    ```
    git add .
    ```
    The command above adds all files, represented by the ".", to the staging state of Git.

-Commit your code to local git
+**Commit** your code to local git

    ```
    git commit -m "Initial Commit"
    ```
 ### 2.5 Add Remote for the local Git Repo  to connect the local git to Azure git

-Copy the git clone uri from step 2.2.3 and execute the following command in your command shell
+Copy the git clone uri from step 2.3 and execute the following command in your command shell

    ```msdos
    git remote add origin  https://retailapixxx.scm.azurewebsites.net:443/retailapixxx.git